 - The historical tactic of marketing and sales professionals is to have everything available for sale: infinite quantities, options, colors, packaging sizes and so on.
 The customer promise is that every item is available for immediate shipping.
-However, the reality is that 100 percent customer service is an unrealistic objective.
+However, the reality is that 100 percent Customer Relations is an unrealistic objective.
 The costs associated with such a target could drive a company out of business.

 - Sales teams usually focus on generating revenue.